Fire Safety Act 2021

 The Fire Safety Act 2021 (c.
+24) is an act of the Parliament of the United Kingdom.

+Background

-24) an act of the Parliament of the United Kingdom which arose out of the 2017 Grenfell Tower fire and relates to fire safety in buildings in England and Wales with two or more domestic residences, making changes to the Regulatory Reform (Fire Safety) Order 2005 (the "Fire Safety Order").
+The legislation arose out of the 2017 Grenfell Tower fire and relates to fire safety in buildings in England and Wales with two or more domestic residences, making changes to the Regulatory Reform (Fire Safety) Order 2005 (the "Fire Safety Order").
 It was sponsored by the Home Office.

 The bill received royal assent on 29 April 2021.